top of page

 Moulting

-This process should ALWAYS take place underneath the sand, away from direct light and other crabs.
-This is why it is so important to provide deep substrate at the correct ratio and sandcastle consistency.
-Crabs will create a moult cave deep within the sand and will spend weeks to months in there shedding.
-During this time, they won't move much and will rely on their moult sacs to survive.
-A moult sac is a small grey bubble on the left side of the crab, filled with foods and water to get them through the long time underground.
+Moulting should always occur beneath the sand, away from direct light and other crabs.
+Therefore, it is essential to provide a substrate of adequate depth, with the correct ratio and consistency akin to sandcastle sand.
+Crabs will construct a moulting cave deep within the sand, where they will remain for weeks or even months.
+During this period, they will be mostly inactive, relying on their moult sacs for sustenance.
+A moult sac is a small grey bubble located on the left side of the crab, containing food and water to sustain them during their extended time underground.

 ----- You can read more about moulting here -----> https://www.happyhermie.com.au/post/hermit-crab-moulting-what-to-know